MetaFabInc/metafab-java/docs/ShopsApi.md

 <a name="useShopOffer"></a>
 # **useShopOffer**
-> TransactionModel useShopOffer(shopId, shopOfferId, xAuthorization, xPassword)
+> TransactionModel useShopOffer(shopId, shopOfferId, xAuthorization, xWalletDecryptKey)

 Use shop offer